Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Improvements

 \section{Improvements}

-Recent advances in enhancing multi-turn interactions with Large Language Models (LLMs) have pursued diverse approaches that address the unique challenges of extended conversations.
-As illustrated in our taxonomy (Fig.~\ref{fig:taxonomy}), current improvement methods can be categorized into three main branches: (1) Model-Centric Approaches, which focus directly on adapting and refining LLMs to better handle sequential dialogue dynamics through strategies such as in-context learning, supervised fine-tuning, reinforcement learning, and novel architectures (\coloredref{sec:model}); (2) External Integration Approaches, which augment LLM capabilities by incorporating external resources, including memory structures, retrieval mechanisms, and knowledge graphs, to mitigate context limitations and ensure factual consistency (\coloredref{sec:external}); and (3) Agent-Based Approaches, which represent a paradigm shift toward treating LLMs as proactive, iterative agents that interact either individually or collaboratively to manage complexity and enhance reasoning over sustained interactions (\coloredref{sec:agent}).
-Collectively, these methods represent an evolving toolkit that significantly expands the potential for sophisticated, context-aware, and reliable multi-turn interactions with LLMs.
+Recent advances in enhancing multi-turn interactions with Large Language Models (LLMs) have pursued diverse strategies for handling the challenges of extended conversations.
+As illustrated in Fig.~\ref{fig:taxonomy}, we organize this literature into three main branches: (1) Model-Centric Approaches, which adapt or refine the model itself through techniques such as in-context learning, supervised fine-tuning, reinforcement learning, and new architectures (\coloredref{sec:model}); (2) External Integration Approaches, which augment LLMs with resources such as memory, retrieval, and knowledge graphs to improve context use and factual grounding (\coloredref{sec:external}); and (3) Agent-Based Approaches, which treat LLMs as proactive systems that iteratively act, reflect, or collaborate over sustained interactions (\coloredref{sec:agent}).

+Figure~\ref{fig:taxonomy} should be read as an organizing lens rather than a mutually exclusive partition of the literature.
+Many works combine ideas from more than one branch; in such cases, we place each paper according to its primary technical contribution and cross-reference it elsewhere when useful.
+In terms of the general formulation in \coloredref{sec:background}, these improvements typically operate by strengthening conditioning on the interaction history \(h_t\), enriching auxiliary state \(z_t\), or improving optimization over longer trajectories \(\tau\) rather than isolated turns.

 \tikzstyle{my-box}= [ rectangle, draw=gray!60, rounded corners=4pt, text opacity=1, minimum height=1.5em, minimum width=6em, inner sep=3pt, align=center, fill opacity=.8, ] \tikzstyle{leaf}=[my-box, minimum height=2.5em, fill=blue!15, text=black, align=left,font= , inner xsep=2pt, inner ysep=4pt, text width=20em, ]